 Outside of the University, Carrie has spent her time involved with various non-profit organizations in Richmond, Virginia.
 During an academic leave of absence, she volunteered with the Fan Free Clinic assisting with managing records for HIV prevention efforts and with Opportunity, Alliance, Reentry tutoring formerly incarcerated community members in computer skills.

-This past summer, she completed a Program internship with Equality Virginia, a statewide nonprofit LGBT rights, education, and advocacy organization.
+In Summer 2016, she completed a Program internship with Equality Virginia, a statewide nonprofit LGBT rights, education, and advocacy organization.
 In this position, she worked on outreach for the Transgender Advocacy Speakers Bureau and the Equality Means Business Campaign.
 In addition to outreach, Carrie researched and wrote for various Equality Virginia publications about LGBT policy on state and national levels.

 When not working on social justice initiatives, Carrie spends time with her fraternity, Sigma Omicron Rho, and works as a cook in a local restaurant.